Chaitanya0315/Testing/Docs/TestPlan.md

 <!--*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*-->

-Testing technologies that the team intends to use while developing the word scramble application are JUnit and Espresso.
-Team feels more accustomed with the testing frame work of JUnit and also the fact that it is precisely designed to be used with Java is an added factor.
-For automated UI tests the Espresso UI test framework will utilized in Android Studio.
+Testing technologies that the team intended to use while developing the word scramble application were JUnit and Espresso.
+Team felt more accustomed with the testing frame work of JUnit and also the fact that it is precisely designed to be used with Java is an added factor.
+For automated UI tests the Espresso UI test framework was to be utilized in Android Studio.
 However, during the development process if the team feels that another testing tool is more appropriate, team will switch on to that technology and this document will be updated accordingly.
+For this purpose, most of the testing performed was manual with all 2 team members takign turns in rigorously testing all the different aspects of the final application.
+With all the eleventh hour changes beign made to realize the application, the team felt it was more appropriate to test different features of the application manually.
+This is in accordance with the requirements for deliverable 4 and each test case description clearly mentions on how to reproduce it and adequately covers all the different functionalities of the application.

 ## 2 Test Cases